offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Alternatively, Bambu Studio's Home screen integrates MakerWorld.
 MakerWorld is an online repository of printable projects.
 MakerWorld projects can't be imported directly into the current Bambu Studio project.
 However, it is possible to open a MakerWorld project, save it as a 3MF file (or export as some other file format), and import that file into an existing project. `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/33`

-## Model Placement
+## Object Placement

-`{bm} /(Bambu Studio\/Model Placement)_TOPIC/i`
+`{bm} /(Bambu Studio\/Object Placement)_TOPIC/i`

 ```{prereq}
 Bambu Studio/User Interface_TOPIC
 ```

-In the Prepare screen's 3D viewport, models can be moved by either ...
+In the Prepare screen's 3D viewport, objects can be moved by either ...

-* selecting models, then left-clicking them and dragging.
+* selecting objects, then left-clicking them and dragging.

-* using the auto-arrange tool in Prepare screen's toolbar (button 4, keyboard shortcut A), which will arrange all models regardless of which are selected.
+* using the auto-arrange tool in Prepare screen's toolbar (button 4, keyboard shortcut A), which will arrange all objects regardless of which are selected.

   ![Bambu Studio Prepare screen toolbar](bambu_studio_prepare_toolbar.png) `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/33`

-* selecting models, then hitting arrow keys for 10mm movement. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/3d-scene-operations`
+* selecting objects, then hitting arrow keys for 10mm movement. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/3d-scene-operations`

-* selecting models, then hitting Shift + arrow keys for 1mm movement. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/3d-scene-operations`
+* selecting objects, then hitting Shift + arrow keys for 1mm movement. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/3d-scene-operations`

-* selecting models, then using the move tool in the Prepare screen's toolbar (button 6, keyboard shortcut M), which will present both movement axis arms that can be left-click drag and a pop-up with coordinates and common alignment and distribution options.
+* selecting objects, then using the move tool in the Prepare screen's toolbar (button 6, keyboard shortcut M), which will present both movement axis arms that can be left-click drag and a pop-up with coordinates and common alignment and distribution options.

   ![Bambu Studio Prepare screen toolbar](bambu_studio_prepare_toolbar.png)